cyrusimap/cyrus-sasl/docsrc/sasl/sysadmin.rst

 -------------------------

-The Cyrus SASL library also supports some "shared secret" authentication methods: CRAM-MD5 and its successor DIGEST-MD5.
+The Cyrus SASL library also supports some "shared secret" authentication methods: CRAM-MD5, DIGEST-MD5 and its successor SCRAM.
 These methods rely on the client and the server sharing a "secret", usually a password.
 The server generates a challenge and the client a response proving that it knows the shared secret.
 This is much more secure than simply sending the secret over the wire proving that the client knows it.